 A diligent gun owner doesn't wear clothing or participate in activities that exclude the gun or whatever defensive EDC tools and actions they feel are important.
 A diligent gun owner doesn't fall out of the habit of learning, practicing, or training.

 Like shooting skills or any skill or attribute it is often helpful to identify just one area of focus to work on in your journey to improve.

 From the 6 mindset attributes above, identify the one in which you feel you are the weakest.
 Then set simple goals to work toward in improving that aspect of your mindset.

 For example, of the 6 attributes, my weakest is Diligence.
 I often become complacent in my learning and my general preparedness.
 I have set goals to work on specific routines and habits so I can be more consistently diligent.

 What will you work on next?

-Have you ever thought about the challenges facing anyone responding to a mass shooter threat?
+Or what about the challenges facing anyone who responds to a mass shooter threat?
 Consider these 5 points.